ericlesaquiles/joy-and-buffers-overflowing/README.md

 5. Change the code in the program to be resistant to the overflow attack.
 6. Recompile your resistant code without canaries and ensure buffer overflows don’t work:
 > `gcc -g -o authentication authentication.c -fno-stack-protector`

-7. Watch [this video]() on understanding function stack frames.
-8. Watch [this video]() on understanding basic gdb address examination.
+7. Watch [this video]() on understanding function stack frames and basic gdb address examination.
-7. Identify the memory address location of the “print Access Granted” functionality using gdb.
+8. Identify the memory address location of the “print Access Granted” functionality using gdb.
-8. Use this address location to force your authentication program to print Access Granted.
+9. Use this address location to force your authentication program to print Access Granted.

     * Hint: “this_program” is a command line program that enjoys eating 0xdeadbeef.